Ogechi-Ugbor/Ogechi-Ugbor.github.io/index.md

 <!-- ![Alt Text](IMG_8168.jpg) -->

 A Highly dedicated and results-oriented Quality Assurance Engineer with a proven track record of meticulously executing test plans, crafting robust test cases, and designing efficient test scripts to ensure exceptional software functionality and performance.
 Proficient in manual testing for consumer-facing mobile applications on iOS and Android platforms, as well as web applications, with an added proficiency in web automation.
 Adept at identifying and reporting bugs using Jira, leading to a significant reduction in critical issues and improved product quality, resulting in heightened user satisfaction.
-Committed to continuous learning and seeking opportunities in a challenging and innovative tech environment that values professional growth, aiming to leverage my skills to drive excellence and make meaningful impact in a forward-thinking company.
+Committed to continuous learning and seeking opportunities in a challenging and innovative tech environment that values professional growth, aiming to leverage my skills to drive excellence and make a meaningful impact in a forward-thinking company.

 ## Skills and Expertise: